I am a research associate professor in the Department of Biostatistics at the University of Washington in Seattle.

 Link to CV.

-To see a list of my peer-reviewed publications with citation statistics, go to my ResearcherID page.
+To see a list of my peer-reviewed publications with citation statistics, go to my ResearcherID page or my Google Scholar page.

 Browning, B. L. and S. R. Browning, 2016.
 Genotype imputation with millions of reference samples.
 American Journal of Human Genetics, 98: 116-126 (link to article).